Section 3: Floods

 A summer flood destroys crops in fields along the rivers, but the remaining moisture can be useful if the following summer is very dry.
 The water stored in the soil will support crops even without rain.

 Fargo suffered a major flood in 1897.
 (See Image 15) Pembina, also on the Red River, flooded in 1890.
 (See Image 16) Other cities also experienced flooding in the early years of settlement.
 Soon after flooding, residents began to think of ways to protect their cities against flooding by building dams, canals, and flood walls.
 North Dakota’s representative to Congress, John M. Baer, asked Congress to fund dams on the Sheyenne and other rivers.
 Some of those flood protection structures have been built, but they were not completed until several decades after Mr. Baer’s speech on the issue.

 Why is this important?
 Despite regular flooding, cities continued to grow along the rivers.
 The rivers provided water and transportation for early settlers.
 Railroads often set up railroad yards near the rivers because their construction was delayed at that point while preparing to build a bridge.
-Businesses prospered along the rivers, so people built homes, schools, and churches nearby.
+Businesses prospered along railroads and rivers, so people built homes, schools, and churches nearby.
 People who lived along the rivers expected regular floods and prepared to deal with flooding whenever it happened.

 Floods, however, were costly.
 People had to clean up or re-build their homes and businesses.
 All business stopped during a flood.
 Farm fields were devastated or too muddy to allow for plowing.
 City, state, and federal governments had to help the flooded cities return to their normal state.
 Flood protection systems such as dikes and flood walls were also expensive.
 Taxpayers often turned to the federal government to find funding for flood protection.